 The Astro Cloud IDE is available for all Astro customers.
 We’re going to continue iterating on the Cloud IDE to further improve the DAG authoring experience for practitioners across our customers’ data teams.
 You can find more information on how to use the Cloud IDE in our docs, or, if you’re looking to get started right away, check out our tutorial on Creating an ML Pipeline with the Cloud IDE.
 If you’re not yet an Astro user, get in contact with our team to schedule a demo.

-If you’re curious about what’s up next for the Cloud IDE, or want to submit feedback, check out our Feature Portal or send me a note at firstname.lastname@example.org — I’d love to chat!
+If you’re curious about what’s up next for the Cloud IDE, or want to submit feedback, send me a note at firstname.lastname@example.org — I’d love to chat!
 And make sure to stay tuned for the next post, where I’ll be sharing more info on custom cell types.